 - 1. To launch the installation, double-click the SetupSTM32CubeUpdater.exe file. - 2.
 Accept the license terms and follow the different installation steps. - 3.
 Upon successful installation, STM32CubeUpdater becomes available as an STMicroelectronics program under Program Files and is automatically launched.
 The STM32CubeUpdater icon appears in the system tray.
-Right-click the updater icon and select 'Updater Settings' to configure the Updater connection and whether to perform manual or automatic checks.
-For more details on Updater configuration, refer to section 3 of STM32CubeMX for STM32 configuration and initialization C code generation (UM1718) user manual.
+Right-click the updater icon and select Updater Settings to configure the Updater connection and whether to perform manual or automatic checks.
+For more details on Updater configuration, refer to section 3 of STM32CubeMX user manual (UM1718).